nuumio/u-boot-builder/README.md

 - patch apply order: closest to root first in filename sort order.
 - directory structure in `boards` is expected to have `platform`/`board` as leaf directories (which may contain `atf-patches` and `uboot-patches`)

+# Running things locally

+There's a `Dockerfile` in repo root to build a image for running the build script `uboot-builder.sh` in container on x86 machines.